‘I think they found the body of that girl’: Prison calls link Kokomo man to woman missing since 2016 - NewsBreak

 Court documents reveal another phone call made by Farmer threatened a woman with Farmer saying “they would not find a body” and telling the woman to keep her mouth shut or “she will end up like her,” referring to McClerkin, police clarified.

 Phone calls documented in the court records state Farmer constantly would express his worry to people about police finding “that girl” or “the missing girl.”
-Farmer, when reassured the girl hadn’t been found, would tell people to “keep their chin up” and “stick to their guns” along with warning them against cutting deals to get out of jail.83-year-old dies in New Castle house fire
+Farmer, when reassured the girl hadn’t been found, would tell people to “keep their chin up” and “stick to their guns” along with warning them against cutting deals to get out of jail.Court docs: Seeking ‘deal,’ Delaware County inmate gave police false information about missing mom’s fate

 Old blood, new leads